-- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2013 was carried out and taxes were settled. - Inspection of the Company's records for years 2014-2019 has been completed and taxes were settled. - Years of 2020/2021 are under inspection .
+- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records for years 2013-2019 has been completed and taxes were settled. - Years of 2020/2021 are under inspection.

-- Inspection of the Company's records since inception until year 2016 was carried out and taxes were settled. - Inspection of the Company's records for years 2017 -2019 has been carried out. - Years of 2020/2021 are under inspection.
+- Inspection of the Company's records since inception until year 2016 was carried out and taxes were settled. - Inspection of the Company's records for years 2017 -2020 has been carried out.

-- Inspection of the Company's records until 2012 was carried out and taxes were settled. - Inspection of the years 2013 to 2020 is in progress.
+Inspection of the Company's records until 2020 was carried out and taxes were settled.